MachadoLhes/RestQL-docs/restql/howToDev.md

 The building script will create a folder `dist` where you can configure your resources on the file `dist/bin/env.sh` and run the server using the script `dist/bin/run.sh`.

-If you want to deploy restQL-server, copy the files under the generated `dist` folder.
+If you want to deploy restQL-http, copy the files under the generated `dist` folder.

 ### Running the server
 To run the restQL Server follow the bellow steps from the source code root: